endymion1818/team-documentation/sitehealthchecklist.md

 - You have an insecure plugin:
 - Your version of Wordpress is being exposed
 - Your theme is out of date
+- Your site does not have an SSL Certificate.
+This will negatively affect conversions and search rankings.
+- Your version of Joomla! is prior to 3.6.4, which could have significant security risks.

 ## SEO Health